Actress Felicity Huffman Sentenced To 14 Days In College Admissions Scandal

 At least 17 parents, including actress Lori Loughlin and her husband, fashion designer Mossimo Giannulli, have pleaded not guilty and are fighting federal charges including conspiracy to commit fraud and money laundering.

-Loughlin and Mossimo are accused of paying $500,000 to pass off their two daughters as crew recruits.
+Loughlin and Giannulli are accused of paying $500,000 to pass off their two daughters as crew recruits.
 Neither daughter rowed competitively, but the family is said to have provided photos of them working out on ergometers.
 One of the daughters was eventually accepted to the University of Southern California.

 Kirk Carapezza of member station WGBH contributed to this report.